karolgornicki/Articles/texts/git_tutorial/working_locally_undo.md

 # Undo

-One more thing before we conclude this section.
 Say we did something wrong and we want to undo our changes.

 In order to take a file out of staging area run

     $ git reset a.txt

-In order to remove all changes we made to the file
+In order to remove all changes we made to the file run

     $ git checkout -- b.txt